kmcclive/react-native-windows-picker-test/README.md

 # react-native-windows-picker-test
-This repository was created to help demonstrate an unexpected behavior in Picker component of react-native-windows.
+This repository was created to help demonstrate an unexpected behavior in the Picker component of react-native-windows.